 In such cases, market research can be used to determine whether there’s precedence for the project you’re working on, and if there is, data can be used in place of a POC.
 Overall, the decision to create a POC should be based on the specific needs and goals of the project.

-• Functional Prototype: A functional prototype focuses on demonstrating the core functionalities and features of the project.
-It provides a tangible representation of how the final product or solution will work.
-This type of PoC is commonly used in software development, hardware engineering, and product design.
+- Functional Prototype: A functional prototype demonstrates core features and functionality, offering a tangible representation of the final product.
+It is widely used in software development, hardware engineering, and product design.

-• Wireframes and Mockups: Wireframes and mockups are visual representations of the user interface (UI) and user experience (UX) of a project.
-They showcase the layout, design elements, and user interactions without the full functionality.
-Wireframes and mockups are often used in web and mobile app development to validate the UI/UX design and gather user feedback.
+- Wireframes and Mockups: These visual representations outline the user interface (UI) and user experience (UX) without full functionality.
+Used in web and mobile app development, they help validate design concepts and collect user feedback.

 You can check this video to understand the difference between a MVP and a POC: